10 tips for de-centering Christmas in your classroom this year

 10. Cultivate a Sense of Belonging: Ultimately, strive to create a classroom atmosphere where every student feels a sense of belonging.
 By embracing diversity, respecting individual choices, and celebrating a wide array of cultures, you contribute to an inclusive learning environment for everyone.

 De-centering Christmas in the classroom is not about cancelling Christmas!
-Christmas is a beautiful holiday for those who do celebrate.
+Christmas can be a beautiful holiday for those who do celebrate.
 De-centering Christmas is about recognizing the multifaceted identities of our students and creating an environment where everyone feels seen and valued.
 It's a commitment to fostering inclusivity, curiosity, and empathy among students and educators alike.
 By embracing the beauty of diversity in our educational spaces, we prepare students to contribute to a more open and inclusive world.

 Back to blog